MediaArea/RAWcooked/Doc/User_Manual.md

 rawcooked --show-license
 ```

-You may purchase a sublicence from Media Area which can be loaned to third party suppliers for the creation of assets for the purchaser's use.
-To issue a sublicence that can be loaned to a third party company supplying RAWcooked files to you:
+You may purchase a sublicense from Media Area which can be loaned to third party suppliers for the creation of assets for the purchaser's use.
+To issue a sublicense that can be loaned to a third party company supplying RAWcooked files to you:
 ```
 --sublicense <value>
 ```